 But this is an age of revolution and the common folk of Europe of tired of not having their voices heard.
 With talk of freedom and liberty comes also freedom of magic.
 And there are forces fighting in the background, manipulating events as they happen.
 This leads to one of our protagonists, Prime Minister William Pitt, working to not only lead his nation through the horrors of the Napoleonic War but also to fight a smaller and more personal conflict in the background.

 Like I said.
 5/5, 10/10, A+.
 Go give it a read!
-You can purchase the book in physical format or on kindle through this affiliate link.
+You can purchase the book in physical format or on kindle right here!

 What do you get for the person who has to a to-be-read pile a mile high?
 For the person who clicks and clacks away on their keyboard all day?
 Clearly not more books.
 What are they going to do with those?
 Stack them higher?
 The answer is actually to get them a collector’s edition of their favorite book.
 But what if you don’t want to get them that?
 I’ve got the answers for you.